-"In the written grounds of the decision complained of, the first-instance authority refers to the fact that the traffic organisation plan is not to be found in the case file.
-Under section 65 (a) item 3 (9), an organiser of a demonstration is obliged to develop, in co-operation with the police, such a project, if he or she was obliged to do so by the authority.
-However, in the case file there is not as much as a mention that the organisers were obliged to submit such a project. (...)
-The document on the procedure for obtaining permission to organise an event which was served on the organisers did not contain information on such an obligation either.
+"In the written grounds of the decision complained of, the first-instance authority refers to the fact that no traffic organisation plan is to be found in the case file.
+Under section 65 (a) item 3 (9) an organiser of a demonstration is obliged to develop such a plan in co-operation with the police if he or she is required to do so by the authority.
+However, in the case file there is no mention that the organisers were obliged to submit such a plan. (...)
+The document on the procedure for obtaining permission to organise an event which was served on the organisers contained no information on such an obligation either.

-Having regard to the fact that the organisers' request concerned a march to be held on 11 June 2005 and having also taken into account the fact that the appeal was received by the Board's Office [together with the case file] on 28 June 2005, the proceedings had already become on that latter date devoid of purpose. "
+Having regard to the fact that the organisers' request concerned a march to be held on 11 June 2005 and that the appeal was received by the Board's Office [together with the case file] on 28 June 2005, the proceedings had already become devoid of purpose by that latter date."